rajdyp/my-study-deck/python/python_for_coding_interviews.md

 arr.pop()
 print(arr)

-# stack is used to solve a few of the general problems like:
+# stack is used to solve problems like:
 # Tower of Hanoi
 # N-Queens Problem
 # Infix to Prefix Conversion